 #2 – Accounting for Losses

-Built-in DC equipment runs directly off the battery, but anything you plug into the wall outlets receives AC power through your RV’s inverter.
+As mentioned, built-in DC equipment runs directly off the battery, but anything you plug into the wall outlets receives AC power through your RV’s inverter.
 Even devices like phone chargers that state input requirements in amps still rely on AC power because they’re plugged into your wall outlets; the DC conversion occurs in the device itself.

 #3 – Tallying the Total

-Finally, add your AC and DC amp-hour totals and you’ll get the total amount of power consumption per day.
+Finally, add your AC (converted to 12V DC amps) and DC amp-hour totals and you’ll get the total amount of power consumption per day.
 Very conservative electricity usage could result in a total as low as 15Ah per day, meaning that one 90Ah battery could power your RV for six days.
 On the other hand, a large RV with many lights, screens and appliances running all day could easily surpass 150Ah a day – you’d need multiple batteries just to make it through a 24 hour period!

 #4 – Battery Matters